Holiday Shopping with a Twist: Picking Coffins and Reflecting on Legacies

 Series exploring End-of-Life Arrangements

-Before we enter into the matter of the body, let us remember what it truly is.
-These bodies—temporary vessels for the spirit—are our passage to the world's beauty and sorrow, to every particular, tangible moment that shapes our days.
-A funeral is more than a farewell; it is a tribute to the delicate, mysterious dance between the physical and the eternal, an honoring of all that this life allowed us to feel, to hold, to witness.
+These bodies—temporary vessels of spirit—carry us through the world’s beauty and sorrow, through the precise and tangible moments that make up a life.
+A funeral is more than a farewell; it is a tribute to the mysterious, tender dance between the physical and the eternal.
+It is an honoring of all this body made possible: what it allowed us to feel, to hold, to witness.

-As 2023 drew to a close, the holiday season served up a peculiar blend of reflection and pragmatism.
-Adrian’s visit to New York City, just before we headed off to Asia, kicked off a holiday escapade that was anything but traditional: we embarked on a tour of funeral homes, diving deep into the particulars of post-mortem arrangements.
+As 2023 came to a close, the holiday season served up an unusual blend of reflection and pragmatism.
+Adrian had just arrived in NYC for winter break, and before we flew to Asia, we kicked things off with a tour of funeral homes, diving deep into the particulars of post-mortem arrangements.
+Not your typical holiday ritual—but little about this chapter has been typical.

-In my exploration of post-mortem options, I stumbled upon some jaw-dropping figures: annually, burials in the U.S. consume around 4.3 million gallons of embalming fluid, swallow 20 million feet of wood, and require a staggering 1.6 million tons of concrete—not to mention 64,500 tons of steel, according to the Green Burial Council International.
-It makes you wonder if, even in death, we might embrace a touch more humility.
+In exploring post-mortem options, I stumbled upon some jaw-dropping numbers: each year in the U.S., burials consume 4.3 million gallons of embalming fluid, 20 million feet of wood, 64,500 tons of steel, and a staggering 1.6 million tons of concrete—according to the Green Burial Council International.
+It made me wonder: could we not meet death with a little more humility?

-I first looked into aquamation, also called water cremation or alkaline hydrolysis.
-What stands out about this process is its energy efficiency—it uses 90 percent less energy compared to traditional cremation.
-It also avoids direct pollutants and doesn’t rely on fossil fuels.
-Desmond Tutu’s decision to choose aquamation for his state funeral further underscores its growing appeal.
-Regrettably, aquamation is not yet available in New York or neighboring states.
-The closest facility offering this service is in North Carolina, but transporting a body across state lines can be complex and often necessitates embalming.
+I first looked into aquamation—also known as water cremation or alkaline hydrolysis.
+What drew me to it was its remarkable energy efficiency: it uses 90 percent less energy than traditional cremation, avoids direct pollutants, and doesn’t rely on fossil fuels.
+Desmond Tutu’s choice to be aquamated for his state funeral speaks to its growing moral and environmental appeal.
+Regrettably, as of early 2024, aquamation remains unavailable in New York or nearby states.
+The nearest facility is in North Carolina, but transporting a body across state lines can be complicated—and often requires embalming, which would defeat the purpose.

-I also explored human composting (natural organic reduction), green burials, and the variety of sustainable, biodegradable coffins and urns now available.
-From Etsy artisans to online casket companies—one of which has actor David Dastmalchian as its ambassador—the options are expanding, offering a more earth-conscious approach to our final rest.
+I also explored human composting (natural organic reduction), green burials, and the growing array of sustainable, biodegradable coffins and urns now available.
+From Etsy artisans to sleek online casket companies—one of which boasts actor David Dastmalchian as its ambassador—the options are expanding, offering more thoughtful, earth-conscious ways to return to the soil.

 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others. - Pericles